-You will also want to clean your attic.
-Your goal is to get rid of as much dust, dirt, and other particles as you can.
-Then, you’ll want to take a look at the existing insulation and its condition.
+- You’ll want to look at the existing insulation and its condition.
 It is estimated that 90% of homes are under-insulated.
 Also, if the current material is worn out, you might consider removing all of the old insulation.
-Once you have an understanding of exactly what you have, you can look into what costs you will incur to fully insulate the attic space.

 Prepare the Attic

-Before the first portion of insulation is placed by the professionals, double-check that the attic is fully prepared.
-Insulation is going to provide you with a host of benefits, but you want to make sure that the material will not be placed over areas that are going to work against it.
-You will want to seal air leaks around the windows with minimally-expanding spray foam.
-Then, use fire-blocking caulk around pipes, wires, and exhaust fans as well as ducts.
+Before the professionals place the first insulation portion, double-check that the attic is fully prepared.
+Insulation will provide you with a host of benefits, but you want to ensure that the material will not be placed over areas that will work against it.
+For example, you will want to seal air leaks around the windows with minimally expanding spray foam.
+Then, use fire-blocking caulk around pipes, wires, exhaust fans, and ducts.

-If you discover water stains on any surface, it means that there are water leaks.
+If you discover water stains on any surface, there are water leaks.
 Those must be repaired, too.
-If you find evidence of rodents, bats, birds, or insects, you may need a professional to make necessary repairs.
-Be sure to take care of all of these issues before placing insulation as any of these situations could ruin the new product.
+Likewise, if you find evidence of rodents, bats, birds, or insects, you may need a professional to make necessary repairs.
+Be sure to take care of these issues before placing insulation, as any of these situations could ruin the new product.

 The Amount of Insulation You Will Need

 To a certain extent, there are several charts online you can use as a guide.
-You can also consult a professional who works with heating and cooling and insulation.
-They can help you know how much insulation you’ll need based on the location, landscaping, square footage of the space, and other elements of your property; every home is different.
+You can also consult The Cooling Company; we work with heating, cooling, and insulation.
+We can help you know how much insulation you’ll need based on the location, landscaping, square footage of the space, and other property elements.
+Every home is different.

 Types of Insulation Available

-Batting is made from fiberglass, mineral wool, and cotton.
+- Batting is made from fiberglass, mineral wool, and cotton.
 Every type of batting has a different R-value.
-If you pick cotton batting, it is made from the fibers of recycled denim cloth and has an R-value of 3.7 to 3.8 per inch.
+For example, if you pick cotton batting, it is made from the fibers of recycled denim cloth and has an R-value of 3.7 to 3.8 per inch.
 Batting is recommended for attic insulation.

 Attic Insulation Tips

-The nice thing about hiring professionals to handle your attic’s insulation installment is that they are well-versed in all the tricks and tips of the trade.
-When they purchase the insulation material, they know the type that will be best suited for your home and circumstances.
+The nice thing about hiring professionals to handle your attic’s insulation is they are well-versed in all the tricks and tips of the trade.
+When they purchase the insulation material, they know the type best suited for your home and circumstances.

-Hiring professionals for an attic insulation job also means that the material will be even.
+Hiring professionals for an attic insulation job means the material will be even.
 This is extremely important.
 Plus, they are going to double-check for gaps.
 Any gaps will be filled according to the best practices.
-No spots will be missed so that your investment is given the opportunity to maximize returns.
+A job well done ensures your investment will maximize your returns.